Retro Graphics Engine¶

 Update cycle¶

-will call the update method of the currently activeState
+RenderThreadwill call the update method of the currently activeStateclassStateclass is in charge to call the update methodupdateLogicof every sprite

 Implementation Hint